-People can confuse carving and chef knives since these culinary tools look very similar to the untrained eye.
+People can confuse when they need make decisions on carving knife vs chef knives.
+These culinary tools look very similar to the untrained eye.
 While they certainly have common features, carving and chef knives are distinct utensils with their own set of strengths, weaknesses, and cooking applications.

 Carving knives have a long and slim blade that narrows to form a sharp tip.
 Their main use is for slicing cuts of cooked meat, especially beef and poultry.
 The slim blade experiences little friction when cutting through meat and therefore creates clean slices.